 Smart Strategies to Save Your Standing on the SERPs

 Operating a successful business in today’s frantically paced world keeps you racing to stay at the top of your game.
 At the same time, staying ahead of your competitors is crucial.
-Somehow, just when you think you have everything under control and on the right track, you see a drop in your website ranking in the SERPs.
+Somehow, just when you think you have everything under control and on the right track, you see a drop in your website’s ranking in the SERPs.

 Whilst this can be hugely frustrating, try and remain calm.
 Several factors can lead to a ranking drop.
 However, not panicking and ignoring the problem are two different things altogether.
 You must address the problem and find the cause.

-So, why has your Google ranking dropped suddenly?
+Have your Google ranking dropped suddenly?
 In this post, you’ll learn how to identify a drop in Google rankings, how to fix a manual penalty (if you’ve been hit with one), and how to safeguard your website from future changes to Google’s algorithm.

 Steps for Planning Ahead

-This is a good point to remind you that forewarned is forearmed.
+This is a good time to remind you that forewarned is forearmed.
 So, regardless of your present situation, take the time to look at these strategies, and you can have a plan in place when you need it.

 To get ahead of a rankings drop problem, set up tracking so you are aware of daily changes in your standings.

 - Go to Neil Patel’s Ubersuggest tool and sign up for an account

 - Add your first project, then enter your URL

 - Choose your location